Cinnamon Apple Crumb Cake

 This post may contain affiliate links.
 Please check our privacy and disclosure policy.

-When I say my crumb cakes are ‘crumby’, I mean they are extra super duper heavy on the crumbs.
-Would you ever OR have you ever heard anyone say, “this cake has too much crumb”.
-You know why?
-Because there’s no such thing.
+When I say my crumb cakes are ‘crumby’, I mean they are extra super-duper heavy on the crumbs.
+Would you ever OR have you ever heard anyone say, ‘this cake has too much crumb?’
+I’ll tell you why.
+Because there’s no such thing!

-We’re talking about 3 amazing layers all jam packed into one apple crumb cake.
+We’re talking about three amazing layers all jam-packed into one cinnamon apple crumb cake.
 And so much taste and texture in each bite.
-It starts with the cinnamon, butter, sugar, and walnut jumbo crumbs.
+It starts with cinnamon, butter, sugar, and walnut jumbo crumbs.
 Then you get these thinly sliced apples that are soft and salty-sweet from being bake between a vanilla cake and buttery crumbs.
-And finally comes the vanilla scented cake base.
+And finally comes the vanilla-scented cake base.
 Talk about heart emojis x 10.

 Let’s get baking.

-Now that we’re in the thick of apple-picking season, it’s only appropriate that we make an apple crumb cake to celebrate!
-Also, if you went/are going apple-picking, pick a shiny one out just for me.
-My search for an ‘apple farm’ in Houston is still ongoing ?.
+Now that we’re in the thick of apple-picking season, it’s only appropriate that we make a cinnamon apple crumb cake to celebrate!
+Also, if you went or are going apple-picking, pick a shiny one out just for me.
+My search for an ‘apple farm’ in Houston is still ongoing!

 The cake portion of the apple coffee cake is pretty straightforward.
-It starts with whipping the butter and adding in the sugar, followed by the vanilla to scent up this whole thing.
+It starts with whipping the butter and adding in the sugar, followed by the vanilla to add lots of flavor.
 Follow it up with the eggs, one by one until each is incorporated completely before adding the next.
-Once that’s taken care of, we’ll add the flower mixture in 3 additions alternating it first with ¼ cup of greek yogurt and the second time with 2 tablespoons of milk.
+Once that’s taken care of, we’ll add the flour mixture in three additions alternating it first with ¼ cup of greek yogurt and the second time with 2 tablespoons of milk.
 This really helps keep the cake both tender and moist.

-Once it’s all ready to go, we add the cake batter to a prepared pan.
-I find that a springform pan is the easiest way to get this cake out in one simple go.
+Once it’s all ready to go, we’ll add the apple cake batter to a prepared pan.
+I find a springform pan works best for this recipe because it makes it super easy to get the cake out of the pan.
 Follow up the cake batter with the thinly sliced apples.
 And finally, top with all the crumb topping.